 THE THAI GREEN CURRY PASTE

 I use the green curry paste I usually get from the market in this recipe.
-The pastes at this shop are freshly made everyday but still they’re store-bought.
+The pastes at this shop are freshly made daily but still they’re store-bought.
 That’s not to say it’s bad.
 I feel like there’s a stigma attached to ready-made curry pastes when it comes to Thai curries.
 But I think they’re great for those who can’t find every single ingredient needed to make the pastes or don’t have the time to prepare the pastes themselves.
-Also, I can assure you that tubbed curry pastes can be as good as the homemade ones.
+Also, I can assure you that tubbed curry pastes are good enough.
+Of course, they’re not as good as the fresh ones but they’re fine.
 When I was living abroad, I used them all the time!

 The secret about the Thai green curry paste is that you need to fry it first!
 This is probably the most important thing about making this curry that so many people miss.
 We fry the curry paste in some of the coconut cream prepared for the curry at the beginning so that it’s fragrant.
 There’s no need to fry the paste in oil because this way, the coconut cream absorbs the flavor from the paste and the paste won’t stick anyway.